kushurox/kushurox/README.md

 <br><br>Self-Questioned Answers<br>
 Q: Why do I not have a website?
 <br>
 A: I don't have much content worth putting up on my site right now, so it makes more sense to just show my projects on my GitHub profile.
-I'll also post my CTF writeups here (yes, I do CTFs on occasions).

 </h6>